keithbro/openapi-ts-backend-express-demo/README.md

 # OpenAPI-TS-Backend + Express Demo

-An example of how to use openapi-ts-backend to create typed request handlers that integrate with Express.
+An example of how to use `openapi-ts-backend` and `openapi-typescript-codegen` to create typed request handlers that integrate with Express and a TypeScript client library.

 ## Why is this interesting?